Fish and chips: Vendors

-In the United Kingdom, Republic of Ireland, Australia, Canada, New Zealand and South Africa, fish and chips are usually sold by independent restaurants and take-aways known as fish and chip shops.
+In the United Kingdom, Ireland, Australia, Canada, New Zealand and South Africa, fish and chips are usually sold by independent restaurants and take-aways known as fish and chip shops.
 Outlets range from small affairs to chain restaurants.
 Locally owned seafood restaurants are also popular in many places, as are mobile "chip vans".
 In Canada, the outlets may be referred to as "chip wagons".

 In Ireland, the majority of traditional vendors are migrants or the descendants of migrants from southern Italy.
 A trade organisation exists to represent this tradition.
 In New Zealand and Australia, fish-and-chip vendors are a popular business and source of income among the Asian community, particularly Chinese migrants.
 In Indonesia, fish and chips are commonly found in western and seafood restaurants in large cities, as well as chain restaurants like The Manhattan Fish Market, Fish & Chips, etc.

 Many British establishments have humorous or pun-based names, such as, "A Salt and Battery", "The Codfather", "The Frying Scotsman", "Oh My Cod", "Frying Nemo", "Rock and Sole" and "Jack the Chipper".
 The numerous competitions and awards for "best fish-and-chip shop" testify to the recognised status of this type of outlet in popular culture.

 Fish and chips is a popular lunch meal eaten by families travelling to seaside resorts for day trips who do not bring their own picnic meals.

 Fish-and-chip outlets sell roughly 25% of all the white fish consumed in the United Kingdom, and 10% of all potatoes.

 Fish-and-chip shops traditionally wrapped their product in newspaper, or with an inner layer of white paper (for hygiene) and an outer layer of newspaper or blank newsprint (for insulation and to absorb grease), though the use of newspaper for wrapping has almost ceased on grounds of hygiene.
 Nowadays, establishments usually use food-quality wrapping paper, or recyclable cardboard boxes.

 The British National Federation of Fish Friers was founded in 1913.
 It promotes fish and chips and offers training courses.
 It has about 8,500 members from around the UK.

 A previous world record for the "largest serving of fish and chips" was held by Gadaleto's Seafood Market in New Paltz, New York.
 This 2004 record was broken by Yorkshire pub Wensleydale Heifer in July 2011.
 An attempt to break this record was made by Doncaster fish and chip shop Scawsby Fisheries in August 2012, which served 33 lb of battered cod alongside 64 lb of chips.
+Current record is held by Resorts World Birmingham which served a fish and chips weighing 54.99 kg from a 27.83 kg raw filet of halibut on 9 February 2018.